DanielTakeshi/gym-cloth/README.md

 ## Installation and Code Usage

-1. Make a new virtualenv.
-For example, if you're using Python 2 and you put your environments in a directory `~/Envs`:
+1. Make a new virtualenv or conda env.
+For example, if you're using conda envs, run this to make and then activate the environment:

    ```
-   virtualenv --python=python2 ~/Envs/py2-clothsim
+   conda create -n py3-cloth python=3.6
+   conda activate py3-cloth
    ```

-   If you're not working with the physical robots, don't use the `--system-site-packages` option yet.
-We have ROS installed on our machines, and I think if we use the physical robots, we want that option.

-2. Run `pip install -r requirements.txt`.
-This should work regardless of whether you're using Python 2 or Python 3.
+2. Run `pip install -r requirements.txt` to install dependencies.

 3. Run `python setup.py install`.
 This should automatically "cythonize" the Python `.pyx` files.
 An alternative is to do `python setup.py develop` in development mode.
 This has the advantage in that code changes in package-dependent files will automatically be updated when you run code, and you avoid having to "re-install" the package.
 However, since we use Cython code in files that end with `.pyx`, those have to be re-compiled each time we run the code.
 Thus, they automatically require another `python setup.py` call anyway, so it seems like the distinction between install mode and develop mode doesn't matter here.
-For example, if we want to run a fictitious `demo.py` script, we can do this to test:
+For example, if running a fictitious `demo.py` script, I usually do this each time I run code:

    ```
    python setup.py install ; python examples/demo.py